cap-js/docs/advanced/hybrid-testing.md

 #### Shared Service Instances on Cloud Foundry { #binding-shared-service-instances}

-Service instances can be shared across orgs and spaces.
+On SAP BTP Cloud Foundry, service instances can be shared across orgs and spaces.
+If you have access to a shared service instance, you can also bind to a shared service instance just like any other service instance.

 ```sh
 cds bind redis --to redis-db